FrancescaTornatore/Data-analysis-exam-June-2023/README.md

 In this way, the code written to answer the questions of the exam will be executed.

 ## Read the commented code
-The commented code as well as all the other sessions of the exam project can be read in the HTML filed exported from the Exam_FT.ipynb notebook, provided by email and also contained in
+The commented code as well as all the other sessions of the exam project can be read in the HTML filed exported from the Exam_FT.ipynb notebook, provided by email and also contained in this repository.